Final Fantasy Legend II

 I recommend it to fans of older Final Fantasy and Dragon Quest games, but I don’t think it has aged too well.
 It’s very difficult, even moreso than earlier RPGs.
 If that isn’t what floats your boat, maybe you’re better off with the DS remake or looking elsewhere.

-This translation is 100% complete.
+This German translation is 100% complete.
 The font has been optimized and is now much easier to read.
 Some special characters and symbols have been included to make gameplay better.

 ROM / ISO Information: